YuZhaoMRI/iBAM/README.md

 ## Overview

+The unique methodological contribution of iBAM in brain science resides in its capacity to map brain activations that elude explicit experimental manipulations.
+Conventional General Linear Model (GLM)-based activation mapping is structurally constrained by two limitations: first, its reliance on strict temporal coupling between stimuli and neural dynamics renders it blind to autonomous, endogenous neural processes that are partially decoupled from external stimuli; second, its dependence on aggregating signal segments across multiple repeated trials to counteract noise in activation detection "washes out" the trial-varied brain dynamics in complex cognition.

+iBAM transcends these constraints through a dual technical breakthrough:

+1. **Task Timing-Independent Modeling**: By identifying latent signal modes, iBAM emancipates functional activation detection from traditional task timing-based fMRI signal modeling.
+2. **Single-Trial Sensitivity:** Its single-trial sensitivity allows for the capture of transient, trial-specific neural activations without the "washing-out" effect inherent to multi-trial averaging.

-iBAM is intended to identify brain activations that may not be fully captured by conventional task timing-based activation mapping.
-The core program uses task fMRI data as the primary input for brain activation detection.
-Resting-state fMRI data are also required to construct the null models used for statistical inference.
+The core program uses task fMRI data as the primary input for brain activation detection, while resting-state fMRI data are utilized to construct the null models required for statistical inference.

 ## Input data

 The program requires two types of fMRI data:

-1. **Task fMRI data**
-   Used for detecting brain neural activations.
+1. **Task fMRI data** Used for detecting brain neural activations.

-2. **Resting-state fMRI data**
-   Used for constructing null models.
+2. **Resting-state fMRI data** Used for constructing null models.

 Before running iBAM, all fMRI data should first be preprocessed using either: